 - limits on carrying out a business from the property

 - restriction on building or developing the property further

 - restrictions on alterations to the property and in particular preventing any subdivision or conversion into a number of individual flats ( often referred to as title splitting)

 Click here to find out more about restrictive covenants

 3. Entries on the Land Registry

-When buying freehold house, your solicitor will explain any restrictions or notices and what they mean.
+When buying a freehold house, your conveyancing solicitor will explain any restrictions or notices and what they mean.
 But, in brief, they mean as follows:

 A. Restrictions – this entry on the Proprietorship register of the title to a freehold does what it says on the tin.
 Effectively it stops any sale, transfer, gift or new mortgage of the property, being registered, unless certain conditions are met.
 A good example of a common restriction is that of “tenants in common” – whereby joint ownership prevents one party from making certain dispositions of the freehold without permission of the other.

 Restrictions are therefore many different reasons, but they include protecting someone else’s share of a property, and protection of any debt or mortgage currently registered.

 Click here to read more about the differences between tenants in common and joint tenancy